The quantum limit to incoherent imaging is achieved by linear interferometry

 Our theory is based on a very general model for the optical system that is used to collect and measure light.
 It includes as special cases the standard imaging model based on the point-spread function, as well as interferometric measurements as stellar interferometry \cite{monnier2003optical,lawson2000principles}.

-\sectionp{The Model:} Consider a system of $N_S$ point-like objects that emit or scatter quasi-monochromatic, incoherent light.
+{\it The Model:} Consider a system of $N_S$ point-like objects that emit or scatter quasi-monochromatic, incoherent light.
 The system is measured by collecting the light that impinges on a system of $N_C$ \emph{collectors} with accurately known positions.
-Schematically, these can be considered as pin holes on a light-collection plane (see Fig.~\ref{scheme_fin}), microlenses coupled into optical fibres, or telescope arrays such as the Very Large Telescope.
+Schematically, these can be considered as pinholes on a light-collection plane (see Fig.~\ref{scheme_fin}), microlenses coupled into optical fibers, the input of a photonic lantern \cite{phlantern}, or telescope arrays such as the Very Large Telescope.
 The collected light is coherently processed in a general device $R$, and measured using photodetectors.
 If the collectors are arranged to form a square array, they can be used to model the pixel of a CCD camera.
 Taking a continuous distribution of collectors, one can recover the thin lens model of an optical imaging system.

 A single source $s$ has coordinates $r_s = (x_s,y_s, z_0 + z_s)$, where the first two are the transverse coordinates and the third component lies along the optical axis.
 Here $z_0$ is a reference distance between the objects and the collection plane.
 For simplicity, we assume that the collectors lie in a transverse plane (this constraint may be relaxed), with collector $j$ having coordinates $w_j = (u_j,v_j,0)$.
 We work in the limit of weak sources and assume that at most one photon is collected in one detection window.